 - When the system recognizes a SEF job, it scans the PDE font list and substitutes them with font mappings defined in the JSL.
 If you specify that font mappings are contained in a file, the input task checks to see if this file exists.
 If the mapping file or the font file does not exist, job processing continues using the font specified in the PDE command.
 If no font mapping exists, you receive a CON I or ABO I message on the screen and have the option to continue processing using the font specified in the PDE or abort the job. - The system does not assume any mappings for fonts.
 You must always provide the mapping.
 Once the font mapping is found, range checking is based on the new orientation.
+The range checking determines only if the BEGIN values are within the bounds of the page-no check is made to determine whether the line will run off the edge of the page.

+Note: Interpress SEF jobs through XNS, XPS, or XPAF are not supported.

+- Input will use the first font in the PDE list (the list that has been substituted for the new font mappings) for the following system pages:

+- OPRINFO pages (DJDE)

+- Label

-The range checking determines only if the BEGIN values are within the bounds of the page-no check is made to determine whether the line will run off the edge of the page. - Input will use the first font in the PDE list (the list that has been substituted for the new font mappings) for the following system pages: - OPRINFO pages (DJDE) - Label - The following system pages use predefined forms and thus are not reformatted in order to print them in the same orientation as their associated jobs (that is, no font mappings or rotations of forms performed): - Graphic samples - Graphic summary pages - Accounting pages. - Short-edge feed duplex printing differs from long-edge feed (LEF) applications in that SEF uses a head-to-toe orientation for printing portrait pages, while LEF uses head-to-head orientation.
-Refer to the INVERT parameter of the OUTPUT command for alternate methods of rotating the page orientation. - For landscape printing, however, SEF uses a head-to-head orientation, whereas LEF landscape uses head-to-toe orientation. - If you want to use 11 by 17 inch paper or any size that requires short-edge feed (SEF), be aware that form source libraries (FSLs), forms (in FRM files), logos (in LGO files), and images (in IMG files) are not automatically scaled or rotated.
-(Refer to your DocuPrint 180 LPS Operations Reference for detailed information on scaling.) - (font1, font2) means that the fact that font1 is mapped font2 and font2 is mapped to font3 does not imply that font1 is mapped to font3. - (fontm, fontn) means that the fact that font_m is mapped font_n and font_n is mapped to font_z does not imply that font_m is mapped to font_z.
+- The following system pages use predefined forms and thus are not reformatted in order to print them in the same orientation as their associated jobs (that is, no font mappings or rotations of forms performed):

+- Graphic samples

+- Graphic summary pages

+- Accounting pages.

+- Short-edge feed duplex printing differs from long-edge feed (LEF) applications in that SEF uses a head-to-toe orientation for printing portrait pages, while LEF uses head-to-head orientation.
+Refer to the INVERT parameter of the OUTPUT command for alternate methods of rotating the page orientation.

+For landscape printing, however, SEF uses a head-to-head orientation, whereas LEF landscape uses head-to-toe orientation.

+If you want to use 11 by 17 inch paper or any size that requires short-edge feed (SEF), be aware that form source libraries (FSLs), forms (in FRM files), logos (in LGO files), and images (in IMG files) are not automatically scaled or rotated.
+(Refer to your Xerox DocuPrint 96/DocuPrint 96MX LPS Operations Reference for detailed information on scaling.)

+- (font1, font2) means that the fact that font1 is mapped font2 and font2 is mapped to font3 does not imply that font1 is mapped to font3. - (fontm, fontn) means that the fact that fontm is mapped fontn and fontn is mapped to fontz does not imply that fontm is mapped to fontz.